 Using DDM to invest allows you to assess current market conditions.
 This equation allows you to know the value of the stock in its future setting and thus be able to rely on the distribution of those shares at the expected return.
 This is why Gordon’s model serves to solve the above since it assumes a constant growth rate for dividends.

 It’s your turn

 What do you think?
 Do you think the Dividend Discount Model / DDM is a complex tool?
 Does this tool get used in your working environment?
+Do you focus on dividends when evaluating investment opportunities?
+Or Do you focus on the required rate of return?
 Do you see similarities with other valuation tools?
 Are you interested in learned more about financial techniques?
 Do you have questions?
 Or anything else to add?

 Share your experience and knowledge in the comments box below.